anima-wg/brski-over-802dot11/brski-over-802dot11.md

 [IEEE802.11u] defines mechanisms for interworking.
 An introduction to [IEEE802.11u] is given in the appendices.
 Existing IEs in [IEEE802.11u] include:

-- Roaming Consortium IE
+- Roaming Consortium IE (RCOI)
 - NAI Realm IE

 These existing IEs could be used to advertise a well-known, logical service that devices implicitly know to look for.
+This may be implemented in the spirit of the 802.11u logic, where the NAI or the RCOI point to a specific set of service providers.
+This could also be implemented as a variation where the NAI or the RCOI point to a specific service, with no specific service provider identified in the IE.

 In the case of NAI Realm, a well-known service name such as "_bootstrapks" could be defined and advertised in the NAI Realm IE. In the case of Roaming Consortium, a well-known Organization Identifier (OI) could be defined and advertised in the Roaming Consortium IE.